 Is this comment on topic, does it add value to the discussion and can GGMF answer publicly?

 If so, post a timely response within 24 hours.

 Is this person asking for information or detail relating to another Government Grants Management Function (GGMF) channel, for example is it a grants content query?

 If so, we'll pass the query on and ensure it is dealt with as quickly as possible.
 We will update the user on progress.

 Does this comment raise an issue with the Programme?
 Or is it reporting a bug or performance problem?

-Is this comment at GAP venting frustration or anger?
+Is this comment at GGMF venting frustration or anger?